 Impact Type of direct utiliz Increased pressure on road infrastructure is expected to occur as a result of direct utilization by the Project (road usage, transport of equipment, material, workers, water, waste, etc.).
-Temporary Short Term Long Tern n Perman ent Impact Duration that transporta The impact is considered to be of temporary duration as it is not expected nat transportation and road upgrades will be continuous throughout the construction phase.
-Impact Extent Local Regional Internatio nal Impact Extent Impact limited l to the Study Area Impact Scale reductions in c The impact is considered as small scale since could result in temporary reductions in community well-being from loss of access to basic services before reinstatement.
-Frequency generated by The frequency is considered to be occasional considering that the traffic generated by the Project is expected to be low and localised and the building of new roads will be limited.
-Positive Negligible Small Med Small Med Small Med lium Large Impact Magnitude Based on the in place to re small.
-L U Resource/ Receptor Low Medium High Sensitivity The sensitivity depend on the Impost Negligible Minor Moderate Major Impact Significance Considering the magnitude is small and sensitivity is high, the impact on community access to infrastructure during construction is considered to be of moderate significance.
+Temporary TemporaryShort TermLong TermPermanent Impact Duration that transporta The impact is considered to be of temporary duration as it is not expected that transportation and road upgrades will be continuous throughout the construction phase.
+Impact Extent Local Regional Internatio onal Impact Extent Impact limited l to the Study Area Impact Scale The impact is considered as small scale since could result in temporary reductions in community well-being from loss of access to basic services before reinstatement.
+Frequency The frequency is considered to be occasional considering that the traffic generated by the Project is expected to be low and localised and the building of new roads will be limited.
+Positive Negligible Small Small Med Large Impact Magnitude Based on the parameters above and considering the embedded measures in place to reinstate road networks, the magnitude is considered to be small.
+Resource/ Receptor Low Medium High Sensitivity The sensitivity depend on the - · • Impost Negligible Minor Moderate Major Impact Significance Considering the magnitude is small and sensitivity is high, the impact community access to infrastructure during construction is considered to of moderate significance.